Sustainable Investment Tool (SIT) for built heritage

-Many involved organisations and individuals have given their time, views, methodologies and valued critique to develop a suggested set of Principles for Prioritisation.
+Many organisations and individuals gave their time, views, methodologies and valued critique to develop a suggested set of Principles for Prioritisation.
 These Principles were discussed at a public event in Edinburgh in February 2019 – slides from that event can be accessed here.

 - Principles in themselves cannot change the competition for funding – but they are designed to perhaps help level the playing field and make decision-making more transparent.

 - Principles themselves cannot answer specific questions – such as the VAT concern, but they should enable greater clarity over how this generation wishes to frame the arguments to continue lobbying on such issues.

 - Other questions arose, including mainstreaming heritage across Scottish Government departments.
 This is something BEFS will explore in relation to the data gathered for the Built Heritage Investment Group about investment in heritage already occurring across the vast majority of ministerial portfolios.

 - Climate concerns should be at the top of any agenda and any resource directed towards the historic environment will contribute to the sustainability of the existing environment and is therefore implicitly addressing climate change be it through adaptation or mitigation.

 Informed by events and feedback from participants and interested parties, BEFS produced a short questionnaire designed to aid progress of this valuable work.
 A final iteration of the Principles for Prioritisation was produced.

 Following this, throughout 2019 and early 2020 BEFS, on behalf of the OPiT Built Heritage Investment group, led on the development of the prioritisation work.